DSV-CUB/CASEG/README.md

 where Nepi and Nendo denotes the numberof points in order to define the epi- and endocardial contour respectively.

 For training and testing, the dicom image and the corresponding pickle file with the ground truth segmentation must be stored in the same directory and match names.
-We recommend both having the SOPInstanceUID as filename.
+We recommend both having the SOPInstanceUID as filename, for the pickle file it is mandatory.

 ## Scripts
 The used scripts for training and testing are provided in CASEG\scripts.